 Employment Eligibility After a Dismissal from State Service

-California Code of Regulations, title 2, section 211, requires that individuals who have been dismissed from state service obtain approval from the California Department of Human Resources (CalHR) prior to participating in state civil service examinations.
-This is known as the 211 request process.
+California Code of Regulations, Title 2, section 211, requires that individuals who have been dismissed from state service obtain approval from the California Department of Human Resources (CalHR) prior to participating in state civil service examinations.
+These petitions must be submitted to the CalHR.

 Approval is based on the type of examination/classification for which the individual wishes to apply, the circumstances surrounding the dismissal, any pattern of successful employment after the dismissal, improved behavior, acceptance of responsibility, demonstration of readiness to resume state employment, information from the dismissing department, and any other relevant information.
-If an individual does not obtain approval from CalHR before taking an examination and returning to state service, that individual's new appointment may be voided as unlawful.
+If an individual does not obtain approval from CalHR or SPB's Executive Officer before participating in an examination and returning to state service, that individual's new appointment may deemed as unlawful.

 Required Information

-Other material and/or declarations to support the request
+• Other documents and/or declarations to support the petition.

-If the dismissal is currently pending an appeal with the State Personnel Board (SPB), the individual should include this information with the request.
-Incomplete packages will be returned unprocessed; however, the individual may resubmit requests.
+If the dismissal is currently pending an appeal with SPB, the individual should include this information with the petition.
+Individuals will be notified of incomplete packages and extensions, however, individuals may submit the requested information or resubmit their petition at a later time.

 California Department of Human Resources